-Having considered the factors noted above, there are no material impacts on the going concern statement on page 11 to page 12 or the period covered by the viability statement, page 13.
+Having considered the factors noted above, there are no material impacts on the going concern statement (pages 11 to 12) or the period covered by the viability statement (page 12).

 Purpose, Vision and Principles

 The Group has a Purpose statement, Vision statement, set of Principles and focus areas embedded within the business ethos to steer business performance.